hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

-This is more scrubland, just with shrubs of a different colour.
+This is more scrubland, but the shrubs are coloured differently.
-There is nothing beautiful about these results; there is nothing surprising.
+There is nothing beautiful about these results, nothing surprising.
-They have no aesthetic value.
+As presented here, they have no aesthetic value; they are just brute formal facts.

+#### Pure mathematics: an example

+The tradition is

 #### Useful landmarks